 - WordPress has been translated into over 70 languages.

-- Over 35 million searches made each month on Google are for WordPress related terms.
+- Over 35 million searches are made on Google each month for terms related to WordPress.

-- The WordPress repository currently makes available thousands of free WP plugins, themes, and widgets to WordPress users.
+- WordPress currently makes available thousands of free WordPress plugins, themes, and widgets to WordPress users.

-WordPress started in 2003.
-It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
-Since then, WordPress has grown to become the most popular self-hosted CMS application in the world, used on millions of websites and seen by tens of millions of people every day.
+WordPress began in 2003.
+It was originally written by Matt Mullenweg and Mike Little.
+It is currently the most popular self-hosted content management system (CMS) in the world, used on millions of websites and accessed by tens of millions of people every day.

-Consider the following statistics on WordPress:
+Consider the following WP usage figures:

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-(WP CMS usage figures.
+(WP usage stats.
 Source: trends.builtwith.com/cms)

 (WordPress Market Share.
 Source: w3techs.com)